Skip to content

 Property Values

 Vancouver property prices substantially exceed all other Canadian markets.
-Detached homes in desirable neighborhoods command millions of dollars; even modest condominiums require significant investment.
+The composite benchmark sat at $1,104,300 in March 2026 (down 6.8% year-over-year), with the average sale price around $1.20 million.
+Detached homes in desirable neighborhoods still command multi-million-dollar prices; even modest condominiums require significant investment.
 These prices reflect constrained supply, exceptional demand, and international capital flows.

-Recent years have seen price moderation from peak levels, though values remain high by any measure.
-Market cycles affect pricing, but basic demand drivers suggest continued premium positioning relative to other Canadian markets.
+Recent years have seen price moderation from peak levels, with the broader Canadian market down roughly 4.7% year-over-year on the MLS HPI as of March 2026.
+Vancouver values remain high by any measure, and basic demand drivers suggest continued premium positioning relative to other Canadian markets.

 Rental Market Dynamics